Parsons Summer Intensive Studies: New York is a three-credit

 How do I apply for housing?

 To apply for housing, you must complete the housing registration online.
-The link to the online housing application is sent by email to registered students in the confirmation letter sent by the office of Parsons SPACE.
+The link to the online housing application is sent by email to registered students in the confirmation letter sent by Open Campus.
 Visit

 Parsons Summer Housing to learn more about summer housing.